 Retailers – you sell direct to a retailer who then sells your product on at an additional margin to the end consumer.
 Retailers could be physical stores or online stores.
 Some online retailers may not even buy your product from you to sell on – they may just take the order for you to fulfil at an agreed price (think Amazon marketplace).

 Wholesaler – you sell your product to a wholesaler who then sells on to a number of retailers.
-Note that wholesales will often have specialist areas that they focus on so the right wholesaler could provide a great route into a specific market for your product.
+Note that wholesales will often have specialist areas that they focus on.
+This means that the right wholesaler could provide a great route into a specific market for your product.

 Distributors – a distributor is typically a step before a wholesaler and would often have an exclusivity agreement for a particular territory.
 The may sell into wholesalers, retailers or whatever channels they have developed.
-You may want to tread carefully with exclusivity agreements as you don’t want to sign up with someone who then doesn’t purchase the volume – so a minimum volume agreement would ideally be in place.
+You may want to tread carefully with exclusivity agreements.
+There is a danger you could sign up with someone who then doesn’t purchase the volume.
+In these scenarios, a minimum volume agreement would ideally be in place.

 Build your own distribution channel

 Building your own distribution channel is not an easy process and takes time.
 However, on the plus side it is a route to market which still allows you to maintain closer control of your brand and also the speed with which you grow your sales.
-It enables you to achieve a much wider geographical scope at greater speed with methods such as franchising, licence agreements, network marketing models and retail concessions.
+It enables you to achieve a much wider geographical scope at greater speed.
+Method include franchising, licence agreements, network marketing models and retail concessions.
 What it basically means is that you are organically building your own infrastructure for distribution of your product.